betula/resume/README.md

 ## Work experience

+**[Text Blaze](https://blaze.today)** - **senior full-stack engineer** - (contract, remote) - _2021 – 2022 (8 mos)_

+- Developed and made changes to UI whole the project, from the welcome screen to the snippet markup editor.
+Maintained the code for Cloud functions, Chrome extension, and React Native mobile application.
+- Sped up UI rendering of the application 2x faster for mobile devices.
+- Reduced the bundle size by 20%.
+- Successful teamwork in a globally distributed team with 4 time zones.

+<sup>React, Typescript, Redux, React Native, Node.JS, Google Cloud Functions, Firebase, Firestore, Webpack, Chrome Extension.</sup>

 **[Card of the Day](http://card-of-the-day.com/get-app)** - **principal software engineer, and architect roles** - (contract, remote) - _2020 – 2021 (8 mos)_